CAIS Sports, Media and Entertainment Fund

 Form ADV

 Investors should carefully consider the investment objectives, risks, and charges and expenses of the Fund before investing.
 The prospectus contains this and other information about the Fund, and it should be read carefully before investing.
 Investors may obtain a copy of the prospectus by calling 844-241-8667.
-The fund is distributed by Ultimus Fund Distributors, LLC, Member FINRA/SIPC, which is not affiliated with CAIS Advisors.
+The Funds are distributed by Ultimus Fund Distributors, LLC, Member FINRA/SIPC, which is not affiliated with CAIS Advisors.

-This communication is a marketing communication and is for informational purposes only.
+This presentation is a marketing communication and is for informational purposes only.
 Offering by prospectus only.
-Investment in the CAIS Sports, Media and Entertainment Fund (the “Fund”) will carry a high degree of risk.
-This communication does not constitute an offer or solicitation of an offer to buy, sell, or hold securities, financial instruments or products or constitute a solicitation on behalf of any issuer and is not intended and should be construed as a recommendation or investment advice to buy or sell the Fund’s shares.
+Investment in the CAIS Sports, Media and Entertainment Fund (the "Fund") will carry a high degree of risk.
 An investment in the Fund requires the financial ability and willingness to accept high risks and lack of liquidity associated with an investment.
 Investors must be prepared to bear such risks for an indefinite period of time.
 Investors should not construe the performance of any similarly situated funds or investment vehicles as providing any assurance or predictive value regarding the future performance of a fund for which CAIS Advisors provides advisory services.
 Past performance is no guarantee of future results.

 The material contained herein may not be reproduced, shown or otherwise communicated or quoted to members of the public, nor used in written form as sales material.
 The material presented herein is subject to change and should not be construed as impartial investment research or analysis.

-CAIS Advisors is a wholly owned subsidiary of CAIS.
-There are financial institutions that own interests in CAIS, the parent company of CAIS Advisors.
-These financial institutions may also be general partners, Investment Advisors, sponsors, issuers, or an equivalent, or an affiliated entity, to certain strategies, underlying funds, or investment vehicles into which CAIS Advisors will invest, thus raising potential conflicts of interest.
-For example, CAIS Advisors may be more willing, or incentivized, to allocate to investments controlled by a shareholder of CAIS, rather than a sponsor of another financial product to which there is no ownership interest in, CAIS.
+CAIS Advisors is a wholly owned subsidiary of Capital Integration Systems LLC (“CAIS”).
+There are financial institutions that own interests in CAIS.
+These financial institutions may also be general partners, investment advisors, sponsors, issuers, or an equivalent, or an affiliated entity, to certain strategies, underlying funds, or investment vehicles into which CAIS Advisors will allocate, thus raising potential conflicts of interest.

 Because the Fund intends to allocate a significant percentage of its assets to investment vehicles managed by the Core Independent Managers, as defined in the prospectus, conflicts of interest may arise as a consequence of investment management and other financial advisory services in which the Adviser, the Core Independent Managers and their affiliates are engaged.
-Each of the Core Independent Managers provides investment advisory services to investment vehicles.
+Each of the Core Independent Managers provides investment advisory services to investment vehicles in addition to those in which the Fund may invest, and their respective investment professionals may also provide investment and financial services for their proprietary accounts as well.
+Accordingly, each of the Core Independent Managers may have financial interests that diverge from those of the investment vehicles in which the Fund may invest and conflicts of interest may arise in terms of their allocation of investment opportunities as well as their professional time between such managed investment vehicles and other clients and personal accounts.

-An entity affiliated with Eldridge, one of the Core Independent Managers, owns a minority non-controlling share in CAIS and holds two out of nine seats on the board of directors of CAIS.
-Although Eldridge holds an indirect minority ownership stake in CAIS, this does not result in Eldridge assuming any fiduciary duties toward CAIS, the Adviser or its clients.
+An entity affiliated with one of the Core Independent Managers, Eldridge, owns a minority non-controlling share in CAIS, the Adviser’s parent company, and holds two out of nine seats on the board of directors of CAIS.
 Eldridge’s ownership interest in CAIS creates a conflict of interest in connection with the Fund’s investment strategy to invest in Eldridge-sponsored funds, in respect of which the Fund will pay the management fees and/or other incentive compensation to Eldridge.

 From time to time, CAIS may enter into operational services agreements with Eldridge to provide operational services to various investment vehicles sponsored by Eldridge unrelated to the Fund.
-In addition, CAIS or its affiliates may have other business relationships and/or other financial shares unrelated to the Fund with the Core Independent Managers or their shares that may present conflicts of interest.
+In addition, CAIS or its affiliates may have other business relationships and/or other financial arrangements unrelated to the Fund with the Core Independent Managers or their affiliates that may present conflicts of interest.
+There is no guarantee that investment funds sponsored by the Core Independent Managers will perform at or above other comparable funds in the market.

 An investment in the Fund could result in a partial or complete loss of principal investment.

-Unless otherwise indicated, the date of creation for this page is November 20, 2025, and all information herein speaks of such a date.
-The Fund is a closed-end investment company with no history of operations.
-It is not intended that the Fund’s Shares will be listed on a public exchange at this time.
-No secondary market is expected to develop for the Fund’s Shares.
-CAIS Advisors and its respective affiliates, members, partners, shareholders, managers, directors, officers, employees, and agents, do not undertake any obligation to update or amend any of the information herein.
+Unless otherwise indicated, the date of creation for this deck is April 22, 2026, and all information herein speaks of such a date.
+The Fund is a closed-end investment company with limited history of operations.
+It is not intended that the Fund’s shares will be listed on a public exchange at this time.
+No secondary market exists or is expected to develop for the Fund’s shares.
+CAIS Advisors and its affiliates, members, partners, shareholders, mangers, directors, officers, employees, and agents, do not undertake any obligation to update or amend any of the information herein.
 Past performance is no guarantee of future results, and is not indicative of expected realized returns.
 All investments are subject to risk, including the loss of principal amount invested.
 These risks may include limited operating history, uncertain distributions, inconsistent valuation of the portfolio, changing interest rates, leveraging of assets, reliance on the investment advisor, potential conflicts of interest, payment of substantial fees to the investment adviser, illiquidity, and liquidation at more or less than the original amount invested.
 Diversification will not guarantee profitability or protection against loss.
 Performance may be volatile, and the NAV may fluctuate.

 SUMMARY OF CERTAIN RISK FACTORS